 - Submit an application to refinance your student loans

-Alternatives to Pay Off Engineering Student Loans
+Alternative Ways to Pay Off Engineering Student Loans

 If student loan refinancing doesn’t seem like the right fit, you have plenty of alternatives to explore.
-From student loan assistance to student loan forgiveness, engineers may qualify for a variety of repayment options.
+From student loan assistance to student loan forgiveness, engineers might qualify for a variety of repayment options.

 Student Loan Forgiveness for Engineers

 Select engineers may qualify for Public Service Loan Forgiveness (PSLF).
-If you do qualify, you’ll make payments for a specified amount of time, normally 10 years, then the remaining balance will be forgiven.
+If you qualify, you’ll make payments for a specified amount of time, normally 10 years, then the remaining balance will be forgiven.
 You will, however, still have to pay taxes on the forgiven amount.

 - Working for a non-profit, government agency, or other eligible employers could provide loan forgiveness after 120 payments (10 years)